 I used a heavy duty command hook to hang my wreaths.
 I cut a small hole in one side of the ribbon so that it slid directly over the hook.
 This also hides the hook, which is nicer looking.

 This is a craft that is hard to mess up – everyone can handle this one.
 And such an easy way to decorate your door!
+If you have double front doors just replicate this process again.
+Luckily, you can create them in no time.

 And the best part?
-After you figure out how to make a hoop wreath for one season, you will be able to whip these up for every season!
+After you figure out how to make a hoop wreath for one season, you will be able to whip these up for every season.

-DIY Hoop Wreath Instructions:
+DIY Hoop Wreath Tutorial

 - a wooden embroidery ring, 14-18″, or a gold macrame metal ring, 14-18″ (You can repurpose these hoops for other seasons)